-- "Oracle Server Databases Overview" below
+- "Oracle Server database overview" below

-- "Creating OMi Schemas Manually" below
+- "Manually creating OMi schemas" below

-- "OMi Oracle Schema Privileges" on page 68
+- "OMi Oracle schema privileges" on page 65

-Oracle Server Databases Overview
+Oracle Server database overview

 OMi uses the Management, RTSM, and Event databases.

 During the OMi setup, new databases can be set up automatically by the setup procedure, or already existing databases can be used.
 Existing databases can either be created manually in advance (for example, due to organization security restrictions), or can be created by a previous installation of the same release of OMi.